DavidMRGaona/my-blockchain/README.md

 # my-blockchain

-A simple tutorial for developing a blockchain application from scratch in Python.
+A simple tutorial for developing a blockchain application from scratch in Python.1q

 ## Instructions to run